 What's That Black Mole on My Dog's Leg?

-Just Found a Black Mole on My Dogs' Legs
+I Just Found a Black Mole on My Dog's Leg

 Understanding Moles in Dogs

-And even when the vet confirms the mole is nothing to worry about, it's always a good idea to keep an eye on it and report to the vet if the mole grows quickly in size or becomes irritated, red or starts oozing pus or blood which is a sign of an abundance of blood vessels.
+Even if the vet confirms the mole is nothing to worry about, it's always a good idea to keep an eye on it and report back if the mole grows quickly in size or becomes irritated, red or starts oozing pus or blood, which is a sign of an abundance of blood vessels.
 It's important to keep an eye on the margins as well.

 For this reason, biopsy of benign melanomas in dogs is recommended for the simple fact that a pigmented mass can also be indicative of melanocytic hyperplasia, hemangioma, hemangiosarcoma, basal cell tumor, or histiocytic sarcoma.
 While it's true that location is often indicative of whether a melanoma is benign or malignant, according to a 2011 paper by Elizabeth Downing for Cornell University College of Veterinary Medicine about 80% of tumors found in areas of haired skin are benign while 20% are malignant.
 The paper presents a case where a pigmented growth on the skin of a dog turned out being a malignant melanoma, despite the fact it was in the dog's left lumbar region.